 The entire premise of the Center for Jewish Nonviolence is that there’s power in using our privilege as Jews from the Diaspora to resist the occupation in solidarity with Palestinian and Israeli nonviolent activists.

-We strive for a future that honors the full equality and shared humanity of both Palestinians and Israelis.
+The Center for Jewish Nonviolence strives for a future that honors the full equality and shared humanity of both Palestinians and Israelis.
 We seek to bring a just and equitable end to the Israeli occupation of the West Bank, East Jerusalem, and Gaza and a dismantling of the connected systems of oppression that harm communities on both sides of the Green Line: Palestinian and Israeli; Muslim, Jewish, Christian, and Druze.

 The Center for Jewish Nonviolence works with many Palestinian and Israeli organizations and activists.
 We see a critical part of our work as connecting and uplifting active shared-resistance to the occupation.